Skip to main content

 The responsibility is yours to get your new tree home.
 Bring your car, or arrange a ride.
 Some past tree recipients have made creative use of wagons or hand trucks to transport their trees.

 The young trees that you pick up will vary in size.
 Some trees are 2FT tall, while others are 9FT.
-You’ll want to be sure your tree will fit in your vehicle.
+Make sure your tree will fit in your vehicle.
 You may wish to bring a plastic tarp or blanket to protect your car from moisture and soil.

 Directions: Travel East on Chestnut Street to the intersection of Chestnut and S. 31st Street.
 Turn right on to South 31st Street.
 Drive to the end of South 31st Street and bear left into the Penn Park Parking Lot.
 The Creating Canopy Tree Giveaway is located on the far east side of the parking lot.